dzooli/tvtrader-store/README.md

 ### Directory Structure

-- `docker/` - Contains Dockerfile and setup script for InfluxDB and Keycloak integration
+- `docker/` - Contains Dockerfile and setup script for InfluxDB, Vault, and Keycloak integration
 - `importer/` - Contains code for the data importer service
   - `import_prices.py` - Main script for importing price data
   - `config.toml` - Configuration for the importer (tickers, timeframes)
+  - `vault_handler.py` - Handler for retrieving tokens from Vault
+  - `keycloak_handler.py` - Handler for retrieving tokens from Keycloak (legacy)
   - `run_hourly.sh` - Script to run the importer on an hourly schedule
   - `supervisord.conf` - Supervisor configuration for managing the importer process
-- `.env.example` - Example environment configuration including Keycloak settings
+- `.env.example` - Example environment configuration including Vault and Keycloak settings
-- `docker-compose.yml` - Docker Compose configuration for all services (InfluxDB, Keycloak, Importer)
+- `docker-compose.yml` - Docker Compose configuration for all services (InfluxDB, Vault, Keycloak, Importer)

 ### Adding New Data Sources